What causes an aging voice or Presbyphonia or Presbylarynx?

 It has been estimated that more than 70% of patients with Parkinson’s disease experience voice and speech disorders.
 Some report that dysphonia, impairment in the ability to speak normally, is one of the disease’s most disruptive symptoms.

 People with Parkinson’s induced dysphonia are described as having a harsh, weak or breathy quality to their voices.
 There are, however, medical and behavioral treatments that may lead to voice improvements.
-Both vocal chord injections and voice therapy have shown some of the most positive results with the least amount of patient discomfort.
+Both vocal cord injections and voice therapy have shown some of the most positive results with the least amount of patient discomfort.

 How do we treat Parkinson’s Induced Dysphonia?